Current Ministry Location-Cambodia

-She was then assigned to Kaneohe, HI, where she was a teacher and a vice principal at St. Ann’s School from 1973-1984.
+In 1971, Sister Regina completed a Bachelor of Arts Degree in Education at Mary Rogers College, Maryknoll, NY.
+She was then assigned to teach fifth grade at St. Joseph’s School in the Bronx, NY for one year.
+In 1973, she was assigned to Kaneohe, HI, where she was a teacher and vice principal at St. Ann’s School from 1973-1984.
 During that same period she was active in the St. Ann’s Parish CCD program and served on its liturgical committee.

 In 1995, Sister Regina was assigned to Cambodia, where she worked with the Beoung Tum Pun Community Based Health and Education Project.
 From the beginning the Maryknoll Sisters had worked hand-in-hand with the Beoung Tum Pun parish.
 In 2008, their new church was the first to be consecrated in Phnom Penh since the fall of the Khmer Rouge.

-The Beoung Tim Pun project continues to work with the Church of the Child Jesus to provide day care services in one of the poorest parts of the village, and to facilitate education for families recommended by the Parish Outreach Committee.
-The community-based health and education project focuses on the neediest families in order to provide services for early education; a literacy program instrumental in preparing older children to enter school; and access to low-cost mobile basic health services.
+The Beoung Tum Pun project continued to work with the Church of the Child Jesus to provide day care services in one of the poorest parts of the village, and to facilitate education for families recommended by the Parish Outreach Committee.
+The community-based health and education project focused on the neediest families in order to provide services for early education; a literacy program instrumental in preparing older children to enter school; and access to low-cost mobile basic health services.

 “Given our long-term presence in Beoung Tum Pun, the services of our programs continued to meet the needs of the community,” Sister Regina said.
 “Every child who learned to read, write and think critically about the future of Cambodia took a step in the right direction.
 We paved the way for those steps.”

-Once the foundation for that program had been laid in Cambodia, Sister Regina returned to the Maryknoll Sisters Center, where she has served as Treasurer since January 2011.
+Once the foundation for that program had been laid in Cambodia, Sister Regina returned to the Maryknoll Sisters Center, where she served as Treasurer from 2011-2017.
+She then returned to Cambodia in January 2018.